swiftly-solution/documentation/docgen/output/events/gameevents/onbombabortplant.md

 ---

 # OnBombAbortplant
-This event is triggered when bomb_abortplant is triggered
+This event is triggered when bomb_abortplant is triggered.
 ::: tabs
 @tab Lua
 ```lua